Idowufaith-data/Idowufaith-data/README.md

-Hi, I’m @Idowufaith-data, I’m interested in anything related to Data analytics, I’m currently learning how to code, query and visualize using python, SQL and PowerBI respectively, I’m looking to collaborate on any project related to data science, data analytics or even machine learning, You can reach me via email: Idowu.f.f@gmail.com.
+Hi, I’m @Idowufaith-data, I’m interested in anything related to Software development of data analytics I am proficient in Python, C, SQL and javascript
+I’m looking to collaborate on any project related to software development, data engineering, science computing or even machine learning
+You can reach me via email: Idowu.f.f@gmail.com.